kingdom-one/spark-staffing/README.md

 ## BuddyPress
 -
 ### Plugins Folder
-- `bp-custom.php` acts as BuddyPress's `functions.php' and contains functions to register templates and define avatar size.
+- `bp-custom.php` acts as BuddyPress's `functions.php` and contains functions to register templates and define avatar size.
 ## Job Manager
 - The following files were edited to have classes more-closely conform to BEM:
   - `job-submit.php`